-Rebecca E. Kaian (COO and Music Leader) can't remember a time when she wasn't singing; most recently, a 14 year stint with her local community choir gave way to singing in a rock band, learning the guitar in earnest and writing songs.
-Becca earned her MBA from Rutgers University and has a passion for working with start-up companies/organizations.
+Rebecca (Becca) Kaian (COO and Music Leader) can't remember a time when she wasn't singing; most recently, a 14 year stint with her local community choir gave way to singing in a rock band, learning the guitar in earnest and writing songs.
+Becca is a former social research scientist and current marketing manager who earned her MBA from Rutgers University and has a passion for working with start-up companies/organizations.

 Marilyn Tuzzo (Volunteer Extraordinaire) is a retired public school educator (Latin, Peer Leadership, ESL) with an M.Ed. in International and Overseas Teaching and Administration from TCNJ.
 Marilyn is committed to supporting causes which are empowering, healing and joyful.
 Inspired by her experiences with The Coffeehouse Project programs, she has sought new musical endeavors, including completion of the Level 1 Sound Healing course through Atma Buti School.